 The bacteria involved in impetigo are group A streptococcus and MRSA, the latter of which is resistant to methicillin.
 Bullous impetigo presents with large blisters, while non-bullous impetigo brings the more common, crusted, form.
 In non-bullous impetigo, small blisters break, leaving red skin and eventually a brownish crust.
-Impetigo is itchy, and can be spread by scratching.
-It is contagious to others who come in contact with the skin or with items touched by the infection, such as towels or bedding.1 Hygiene, and not scratching rashes, can help prevent impetigo.
-Medical treatments for impetigo include oral or ointment antibiotics.
-The infected area should be cleansed daily with antibacterial soap, and it should be covered with bandages so that it doesn’t spread.2 Impetigo rarely impacts adults.
-Cleansing, removing crusts, and treatment with a prescription ointment, such as Bactroban, are the same first line treatment methods for adults.
-If the infection is resistant, oral antibiotics such as penicillin and cephalosporin can help.
-If MRSA is involved, other antibiotics (Bactrim, Septra) may be needed.3
+Impetigo is itchy, and the skin condition can be spread by scratching.
+The patient’s condition is contagious to other people who come in contact with the skin or with other items which have come into physical contact with the infection, such as the patient’s towels or bedding.
+Patients should be cautious about this, especially if they live with other people.1

 Find out more about rashes and treatment methods.